 Since Post-it® notes come in a variety of sizes, that force is reported as pounds per inch or grams per centimeter of width .
 The more surface area the pad would have for adhesion, the stronger the bond between the two layers.

 How strong is too strong, though?
 Well, that depends on the application.
 For a Post-it® note, the adhesive must be strong enough to stick and not fall off the desk, refrigerator, or table you lay it on.
 It must also be weak enough to be removed without ripping the paper of the note.

 The fact that Dr. Spencer Silver accidentally got this ratio of strength correct for this very specific application is remarkable.
 He found an adhesive formulation that allows people to attach these notes and remove them without damaging the surface that it was attached to or the note itself.
 That’s pretty exciting, especially for a mistake!

-Beyond the science of adhesives, this anecdote reminds us that qualitative aspects of science matter a great deal.
 This is not the first time a scientific pursuit went sideways and resulted in an unexpected outcome.
 It teaches us that we must be curious about the results we get and the benefit that they bring.
 Results may not always be what we were seeking but that does not mean we should overlook the value entirely.
 Dr. Silver was wise to fail forward and share his discovery with others, who then found an application for it.
 Dr. Silver could have kept quiet about how he missed the R&D mark and we would never have him to thank for the colorful little pieces of paper that keep us on track and organized in so many ways.
-One of the quotes Jim is often heard saying is, “when you get an unexpected result, you are about to learn something new.”

 If you are curious about your adhesive product and need to assess and understand it’s strength please let us know!